emerinohdz/power-alt-tab/README.md

-It is named Power Alt Tab because it was made back in gs 3.2, when there was no MRU Window Switcher available (only App Switcher), this extension used to replace the app switcher with a window switcher, but over the time gs added its own window switcher so we only support the MRU WS switcher now.
+It is named Power Alt Tab because it was made back in gs 3.2, when there was no MRU Window Switcher available (only App Switcher), this extension used to replace the app switcher with a window switcher, but over time gs added its own window switcher so we only support the MRU WS switcher now.

 # Installation